 While some Taiwanese, particularly supporters of the KMT, still revere Chiang Kai-shek as a hero, many others condemn him as the authoritarian ruler who brutally repressed dissent during the "White Terror."
-From 2000-08 and since 2016, the DPP-controlled government has supported the removal of Chiang's and name from memorials, signs, and institutions like Taipei's international airport (see p.
-2 of Technology and Materials).
+From 2000-08 and since 2016, the DPP-controlled government has supported the removal of Chiang's image and name from memorials. signs. and institutions like Taipei's international airport (see Technology and Materials).
 In 2017, the Parliament approved a bill calling for an investigation and assessment of Chiang's rule and requiring the removal of his name from government offices and schools.
-As of 2022, statues of Chiang have been removed from public spaces and a formal government commission continues to work to remove his image from Taiwan's currency (see p.
-5-6 of Economics and Resources).
+As of 2022, statues of Chiang have been removed from public spaces and a formal government commission continues to work to remove his image from Taiwan's currency (see Economics and Resources).